Major Projects Reforms – Invitation to comment

-The Tasmanian Government recently sought comments on a draft Major Projects Bill to amend the Land Use Planning and Approvals Act 1993 to introduce a new major projects assessment process.
-The proposed reforms will deliver on the Tasmanian Government’s commitment to provide for a staged approval process for major development proposals, subject to in-principle permit commencement conditions and the requirements for full approval being met.
+The Tasmanian Government is seeking comments on a draft Bill to amend the Land Use Planning and Approvals Act 1993 to introduce a new major projects assessment process.
+The proposed reforms will deliver on the Government’s commitment to provide for in-principle approval for major development proposals, subject to the conditions or requirements for full approval being met.
 The proposed reforms also include:

-- Clarification on the types of projects that are eligible to be declared as major projects and assessed by an independent and expert Development Assessment Panel that is appointed by the Tasmanian Planning Commission, and by other participating regulators under their relevant project-associated Act.
+- Revised Ministerial call-in powers to clarify the types of projects that are eligible to be assessed by an expert planning panel appointed by the Tasmanian Planning Commission and by other relevant regulators.

-- An expanded suite of approvals through a single coordinated assessment process and single permit.
-These include approvals under planning, utilities, environmental, Aboriginal cultural heritage, historic cultural heritage, threatened species and nature conservation legislation.
+- An expanded suite of approvals through a single coordinated process and single permit.
+These include approvals under planning, environmental, Aboriginal cultural heritage, historic cultural heritage, threatened species and nature conservation legislation.

-- Greater certainty for proponents through a ‘no reasonable prospect’ test early in the assessment process and prior to the preparation of a Major Project Impact Statement.
+- Greater certainty for proponents through a ‘no reasonable prospect’ test early in the process and prior to preparation of a Major Project Impact Statement.

-- Improved community consultation and engagement, including public exhibition of the proponent’s Major Project Proposal and Major Project Impact Statement, and the Development Assessment Panel’s draft and final Assessment Guidelines and draft Assessment Report.
+- Improved community consultation and engagement, including public exhibition of the Major Project Proposal, draft Assessment Guidelines, Major Project Impact Statement and draft Assessment Report.

 How to comment

-Please send your comments on the revised draft Bill to the Department of Justice by close of business on Monday, 29 January 2018.
+Please send your comments on the draft Bill to the Department of Justice by Monday, 2 October 2017.